 These thick supportive belts wrap around your lower back, and the heavier you go with the weights, the higher the risk for potential injury, so a belt could help keep your form tight and back safe.
 Whether you're a seasoned powerlifter or learning to lift, finding the right belt for you could improve your efforts and boost your form.

-There hasn't been a huge amount of research into the benefits of weightlifting belts.
-That said, belts are said to help you lift with the correct form, helping you brace your core to generate more muscles as you lift.
+That said, there isn't a huge amount of research into the benefits of weightlifting belts, but they could help you become more conscious of how you approach weightlifting in the gym, helping you brace your core to contract more muscles as you lift.

 To help you find the best weightlifting belt for you, we tested some of the most popular options on the market and detailed the pros and cons of each.
 Read on for our recommendations and what to look for if you're a gym belt novice.

 If you already know your way around the gym, you’re probably familiar with this brand; Rogue has long been a trusted name in the weightlifting community, and the company is renowned for its strength and conditioning equipment — barbells, power racks, sleds, you name it.
 In fact, they’re the official equipment supplier of the CrossFit Games, USA Weightlifting, the Arnold Strongman Classic, and the World’s Strongest Man competition.

 Looking for a more traditional weightlifting belt that isn’t pulling any punches?
 The Rogue Ohio Lifting Belt is a common pick for professional athletes across the board, and the Ohio looks like it ate your favorite tuxedo for breakfast.
 Available in five lengths and made from 10 millimeter-thick vegetable-tanned American leather, this 4-inch wide belt is meant to ease stress in your lower back while simultaneously reducing the potential for long-term injury in your spine.
 And it’s popular for a reason.